WE THE DREAMER

 separation can still seem real.

-To choose again is to
+To choose Dream-First is to

 re-select the reference frame—